Family Logistics App: What It Is (And Why Families Actually Need One)

 ---

-Where Parendipity Fits
+Where Parendipity fits

-Parendipity is built around one idea:
+Parendipity is built around one core idea:

-👉 The problem happens before the calendar
+👉 the problem happens before the calendar

 • ingests information from fragmented sources